Difficult Bible Quiz about the Bible Persons.

 It was a total of fourteen years that Jacob worked for Laban before he could marry Rachel.

-Laban did what any father would do to get a daughter married off, as she was not pretty enough to attract suitors.
+Laban did what any father would do to get a daughter married off, as she was not attractive enough to attract suitors.

 -